NhyiraAmofaSekyi/digitalWallet/limitations.md

 1. **Single User per Browser Session**
    - Only one user can be logged in at a time within a single browser session.

-2. **Sign-In and Registration Redirect Issue**
+2. **Sign-In and Registration Redirect Issue** *(Previously Observed During Development)*
-   - Occasionally, after successfully signing up or logging in, users are not automatically redirected to the main page.
+   - During development, there was a bug where users were not automatically redirected to the main page after signing up or logging in.
-   - **Workaround:** Refresh the page and log in again.
+   - This issue has been patched, but if it resurfaces, **refresh the page and log in again** as a workaround.

 3. **Safari Login Issue (CORS & Cookies)**
    - Safari does not support the `Secure` flag on HTTP connections, which is required for `SameSite=None` settings in CORS.